zeek/spicy/doc/programming/parsing.rst

 Reassembly
 ^^^^^^^^^^

-Reassembly (or defragmentation) of data chunks is a common requirement for many protocols.
-Sinks have that functionality built-in by allowing you to associate position in virtual sequence space with each chunk that's written into them.
-Sinks will then pass data on to connected units only once they have a continuous range of bytes ready at the current position in the input.
+Reassembly (or defragmentation) of out-of-order data chunks is a common requirement for many protocols.
+Sinks have that functionality built-in by allowing you to associate a position inside a virtual sequence space with each chunk of data.
+Sinks will then pass their data on to connected units only once they have collected a continuous, in-order range of bytes.

 The easiest way to leverage this is to simply associate sequence numbers with each :spicy:method:`sink::write` operation: